90sCraig/Twitch-ChatGPT/README.md

 + Go to: https://www.twitch.tv/90s_craig
 + Type in chat:
 > !askcraig how are you today robot?

-## Description
-This project is a compilation of existing code that has been adapted to utilize the capabilities of ChatGPT, OpenAI's powerful language model, for managing notifications and responses during Twitch streams.
-Twitch-ChatGPT enhances your stream by providing a layer of interaction and spontaneity that canned responses cannot achieve.
-Elements include:

 ## Features
 Twitch-ChatGPT handles a variety of responses and notifications, including: